Water

 City Permit Needed to Drain Your Pool

-A permit is required before a swimming pool can be drained that will add the pool water into the wastewater treatment system.
-The pool water must be tested by City personnel to ensure there are very little algae growth and no excess chemicals in the water.
+A permit is required before a swimming pool can be drained, which will add the pool water to the wastewater treatment system.
+City personnel must test the pool water to ensure there is very little algae growth and no excess chemicals.
 Contact the Finance Department-Utilities at (559) 665-8615, ext.
 783, with enough advance notice to process a Special Water Use Permit application request and issue a permit before draining your pool.

 Conserving Our Water